imran31415/social/blog/BLOG.md

   ```

-Now when loading userBs profile, we can see the the content from User A's post on user B's feed:
+Now when loading userBs profile, we can see the content from User A's post on user B's feed: